demandchain/health-plugin/README.md

 ### Callbacks

 These are various callback hooks which the health plugin uses to determine state information.
-You need to use a `Proc` block for all of these with the exception of the `check` callback.

-#### `check`
+#### `ping`

 Should return a `Boolean` indicating the overall state of the application.
-This is mainly used for load balancer checks.
-You can check anything you need to in the `Proc` block here.
+This is mainly used for load balancer pings.
+You can ping anything you need to in the `Proc` block here.
 If the application is able to service requests you should return `True` otherwise `False`.

     HealthPlugin.config do |config|
-      config.callbacks.check = Proc.new do
+      config.callbacks.ping = Proc.new do
         !File.exists?(File.join(Rails.root, ".disabled"))
       end
     end